scharlau/django_cruises/README.md

 And that will install django version 4.x (or newer) with its associated dependencies.
 We can now start to build the application.

-Step 3) Now we can start to create the site using the django admin tools.
+Step 2) Now we can start to create the site using the django admin tools.
 Issue this command, and don't forget the '.' at the end of the line, which says 'create it in this directory'.
 This will create the admin part of our application, which will sit alongside the actual site.

         django-admin startproject cruise_agent .

 We're using the name 'historic_cruises' but you could use whatever seems appropriate.
 We'll save the 'cruises' label for later in the app.
 For now we're setting up the support structure for the site, which will live in a separate folder.

-We need to specify some settings for the site, which we do in the historic_cruises/settings.py file.
+Step 3) We need to specify some settings for the site, which we do in the historic_cruises/settings.py file.
 Open this and add this line above the line for pathlib import Path:

         import os